The Non-Toxic Christmas Toy Guide

 With bath toys, not only is material important, but it’s also crucial for safety that the toy doesn’t have any holes in it which squirt water or make the toy squeak.
 These create a hidden mould trap which is impossible to dry out.

-Here are our favourite non-toxic toys at home which have been favourites when Isabella was a baby, as well as the ones we currently use and ones that are on the way for Christmas (shhh!) – as well as what is on the wish list from family!
+Here are our favourite non-toxic toys at home which have been favourites when Isabella was a baby or that I wish I had bought and would if I had my time again.
+Also on the list are the toys we currently use and some that are on the way for Christmas (shhh!) – as well as what is on the wish list from family!

 These are affiliate links.
 This means that if you use these links, you will not pay any more from the product, however I do get a small fee paid to me.
 This money will go right back into the blog to contribute to its upkeep and for me to try new products so that I can bring you the most updated information.
 Thank you for your support in using these links. x